kkalass/rdf_xml/DEVELOPMENT_DIARY.md

 after some "continue" follow ups of the last prompt, the agent finished eventually, but still there are only 59/75 passing tests.

 Seems like I need to get involved more now.
 Lets start with the namespaces hardcoding.
+After fixing the namespace stuff, lets re-rexecute the developer agent and let it try again to fix issues.

+Ok - I stopped the support for streaming.
+This is something that apparently is too difficult for the Agent and I do not really need it at the moment.
+It was a (sensible) suggestion of the agent, but the code got messier and messier, so I removed it alltogether now.

 ### TODO: Documentation (2)